-Reviews of the Banking Group's risk management systems
+Reviews of ANZ New Zealand's risk management systems

-Refer to Note 15 Financial Risk Management for details of the Internal Audit Function's reviews of the Banking Group's RMF.
-These reviews are not conducted by a party external to the Banking Group or the Ultimate Parent Bank.
+Refer to Note 15 Financial Risk Management for details of the Internal Audit Functions reviews of ANZ New Zealand's RMF.
+These reviews are not conducted by a party external to ANZ New Zealand, the Overseas Banking Group, or the Ultimate Parent Bank.

-Internal Audit Function of the Banking Group
+Internal Audit Function of ANZ New Zealand

-The Banking Group has an Internal Audit Function, refer to Note 15 Financial Risk Management for details.
+ANZ New Zealand has an Internal Audit Function, refer to Note 15 Financial Risk Management for details.

-The nature and scope of the responsibilities of the Audit Committee responsibilities, to which Internal Audit reports, are to assist the Board of Directors by providing oversight and review of:
+The nature and scope of the responsibilities of the Bank's Audit Committee responsibilities, to which Internal Audit reports, are to assist the Bank's Board of Directors by providing oversight and review of:

-- the Banking Group's financial reporting principles and policies, controls, systems and procedures; - the effectiveness of the Banking Group's internal control and risk management framework; - the work and internal audit standards of Internal Audit which reports directly and solely to the Chair of the Audit Committee; - the integrity of the Banking Group's financial statements and the independent audit thereof, and the Banking Group's compliance with legal and regulatory requirements in relation thereto; - any due diligence procedures; - prudential supervision procedures and other regulatory requirements to the extent relating to financial reporting; and - any other matters referred to it by the Board.
+- ANZ New Zealand's financial reporting principles and policies, controls, systems and procedures; - the effectiveness of ANZ New Zealand's internal control and risk management framework; - the work and internal audit standards of Internal Audit which reports directly and solely to the Chair of the Bank's Audit Committee; - the integrity of ANZ New Zealand's financial statements and the independent audit thereof, and ANZ New Zealand's compliance with legal and regulatory requirements in relation thereto; - any due diligence procedures; - prudential supervision procedures and other regulatory requirements to the extent relating to financial reporting; and - any other matters referred to it by the Bank's Board.

-The Audit Committee is also responsible for:
+The Bank's Audit Committee is also responsible for:

-- the appointment, annual evaluation and oversight of the external auditor; - annual review of the independence, fitness and propriety, and qualifications of the external auditor; - compensation of the external auditor; and - where deemed appropriate, replacement of the external auditor.
+- the appointment, annual evaluation and oversight of the external auditor; - annual review of the independence, fitness and propriety, and qualifications of the external auditor; - · compensation of the external auditor; and - where deemed appropriate, replacement of the external auditor.

-In carrying out its responsibilities and duties, the Audit Committee will aim to seek fair customer outcomes and financial market integrity in its deliberations
+In carrying out its responsibilities and duties, the Bank's Audit Committee will aim to seek fair customer outcomes and financial market integrity in its deliberations.